mesfind/oop-novice/_episodes/02-writing-classes.md

 ~~~
 {: .language-python}

-Similarly to how `def` is used to define a function, the `class` keyword is
-used to define a new class.
-Both functions and variables can be created inside
-the class block, and these will be accessible on any objects of the class that are
+Similarly to how `def` is used to define a function, the `class` keyword is used to define a new class.
+Both functions and variables can be created inside the class block, and these will be accessible on any objects (also known as instances) of the class that are created.
-created.

-When functions are defined within a class, they will become methods of instances
-of the class.
-In order for the function to be aware of the object that they need
-to refer to, methods are always given the instance as their first argument.
-By
-convention, the first argument of methods is always called `self`, so that the
-object can be referred to consistently whenever it is needed.
+When functions are defined within a class, they become *methods* of the class.
+Methods are functions that operate on the object itself.
+In order for the method to access and modify the object's data, it needs a way to refer to the specific instance it's working with.
+This is done through the `self` parameter.

+By convention, the first argument of a method is always named `self`.
+Python automatically passes the instance of the class (the object) as the first argument when you call a method on that object.
+You don't need to pass it explicitly.

-To access variables attached to the object, their names must be prefixed by `self.`.
+To access variables (attributes) attached to the object, you prefix their names with `self.`.
+For example, `self.data` refers to the `data` attribute of the current object.

+In the `Dataset` class:

+*   **`__init__(self, data)`**: This is the constructor method.
+It's automatically called when you create a new instance of the `Dataset` class.
+It initializes the object's attributes, such as `self.data`, with the provided initial data.
+The double underscores indicate it is a special method (often called a "dunder" method).

+*   **`get_data(self)`**: This method returns the data currently stored within the dataset object.
+It allows you to access the data from outside the class.

+*   **`summary(self)`**: This method is designed to provide a summary of the dataset's contents.
+In the base `Dataset` class, it raises a `NotImplementedError`, indicating that subclasses must override this method to provide a meaningful summary specific to their data type.
+This enforces a design pattern where specialized classes *must* provide their own implementation.

 > ## Other names than `self`
 >